openhab/openhab-addons/bundles/org.openhab.binding.luftdateninfo/README.md

 Perform the following steps to get the appropriate Sensor ID

 * Go to to [luftdaten.info map](https://deutschland.maps.sensor.community/)
-* Choose your wanted value in bottom list - now only the Sensors are displayed which are supporting this
+* Choose your desired value in bottom list - now only the Sensors are displayed which are supporting this
-* Click on your / any Sensor and the ID is displayed in the top right corner.Note: Sensor ID is just the number without beginning hash #
+* Click on your / any Sensor and the ID is displayed in the top right corner.
+Note: Sensor ID is just the number without beginning hash #
 * Enter this Sensor ID into the thing configuration

 ![Luftdaten.info Logo](doc/LuftdatenInfo-Map.png)